12 Best Wayback Machine Alternatives in 2026 (Free & Paid)

 • Automated continuous archiving of websites, social media, and messaging platforms

-• SOC 2 Type II and ISO 27001 certified storage
+• SOC 2 Type II (an independent security audit certification) and ISO 27001 certified storage

 • Social media archiving: captures Facebook, Twitter/X, Instagram, LinkedIn, and YouTube